 Books that are two hour, overnight and seven day loan are marked accordingly on the book's spine.

-Two hour, overnight and seven day loans are kept in the High Use collection, Level 3 of the Law Library.
-28 day loan books are kept in the general collection, level 5 of the Law Library.
+Two hour and overnight loans are kept in the High Use collection, Level 3 of the Law Library.
+28 day loan books and 7 day loans are kept in the general collection, level 5 of the Law Library.
 See here for more information on borrowing.

 Returning Law Library books